-Detailed information about benefits and services can be found in the 2017 Evidence of Coverage (EOC) booklets made available to Molina Marketplace Members.
-EOCs are available to Providers via the Provider Web Portal.
+Detailed information about benefits and services can be found in the 2018 Evidence of Coverage (EOC) booklets made available to Molina Marketplace Members.
+EOCs are available to Providers via the Provider Web Portal and on the Member website.

 Obtaining Access to Certain Covered Services